Horizon-test-org/horizon-sdv-tst/README.md

 3. Enter a globally unique name for the bucket.
 (Example: `prj-sbx-horizon-sdv-tf`)
 4. Click on CREATE with default bucket configurations.

+### Exercise #2c - Configure Google Cloud DNS

+#### Configure the Domain name
+1. Navigate to Network Services and click on "Cloud DNS".
+2. Under Zone tab, Click on the Zone name and click on ADD STANDARD under "RECORD SETS" tab.
+3. Enter the DNS name as `sbx.horizon-sdv.com` as the environment is "sbx".
+4. Set TTL to 300 and update TTL unit to "seconds".
+5. Click on SELECT button for IPv4 Address which opens a list of available IPv4 Addresses.
+6. From the list, select the one associated with the GKE Gateway and Click on CREATE.

-### Exercise #2c - Setting up GCP IAM & Admin for Terraform Workflow
+### Exercise #2d - Setting up GCP IAM & Admin for Terraform Workflow
 The first step for successfully running the GitHub Actions workflow is to set the required Identity and Access Management (IAM) resources on GCP for Terraform to be able to provision the infrastructure.

 Below are the resources which are required to be configured: